POTS and Autism: Shared Symptoms, Differences & More

 Frequently Asked Questions:

-1. Are people with autism more likely to have autonomic issues like POTS?
+1. Are people with Autism more likely to have autonomic issues like POTS?

 Research suggests autistic individuals may have higher rates of autonomic difficulties, including POTS, though more large-scale studies are still needed.

-2. Can POTS symptoms mimic or worsen autistic traits?
+2. Can POTS symptoms mimic or worsen Autistic traits?

 Yes: dizziness, rapid heartbeat, and fatigue from POTS can heighten sensory overload or anxiety, making autistic traits like withdrawal or stimming more noticeable.